 How does it work?

-The chairmanship of the Arctic Council rotates every two years among Arctic states.
+The Chairmanship of the Arctic Council rotates every two years among the Arctic States.
 The first country to chair the Arctic Council was Canada (1996-1998), followed by the United States, Finland, Iceland, Russia, Norway, Denmark and Sweden.
-The second cycle of chairmanships began in 2013, as Canada assumed the Chairmanship for the second time.
+The second cycle of Chairmanships began in 2013, as Canada assumed the Chairmanship for the second time.
 On 24 April 2015, the second Canadian Chairmanship concluded, and the second Chairmanship of the United States (2015-2017) began.
 The next country to assume the Chairmanship will be Finland (2017-2019).

 What doesn’t it do?